-We strive to bring readers the most accurate and reliable information available to help them make safe, healthy choices every day.
-Our editorial standards have been developed with our mission statement in mind to guide our approach to researching, writing, and publishing high-quality content that is easy for the average person to understand.
+We strive to bring readers the most accurate and reliable information about current product liability and personal injury lawsuits.
+Our editorial standards have been developed with our mission statement in mind to guide our approach to researching, writing, and publishing high-quality content that is easy for the average visitor to understand.

-Our writing team consists of experienced writers, editors, and reviewers who are committed to sharing the truth about potentially unhealthy or harmful consumer products.
+Our editorial team consists of experienced researchers, writers, editors, and expert reviewers who are committed to helping consumers find skilled legal help.
 We have adopted the Code of Ethics of the Society of Professional Journalists as our standard for creating credible content on ConsumerSafety.org.

-- Extensive research and review of existing literature on topic
+- Extensive research and review of existing literature on the topic

-- Development of initial draft based on the findings of the research
+- Development of an initial draft based on the findings of the research

 - Fact checking, organizational review, source audit, and general editing by a member of the editorial team